B2 Brussels2 The Blog

 In Jajce (© NGV)

-(BRUXELLES2) The idea of such a story came from the first upheavals in Yugoslavia, in 1990-1991.
-When I witnessed, like an attentive spectator, but all in all a passive spectator, not only the collapse of a regime and a State but also the return of the unspeakable, of barbarism, based on the worst idea : that of an ethnically pure country.
+(BRUSSELS2) The idea for such a story came from the first upheavals in Yugoslavia, in 1990-1991.
+When I witnessed, as an attentive spectator, but overall a passive spectator, not only the collapse of a regime and a State but also the return of the unspeakable, of barbarism, based on the worst idea : that of an ethnically pure country.

-We had left, in this month of August 1990, - with two other colleagues - for a "study" vacation in this country, so close, but where strange noises of boots were already occurring.
-Our three-week tour took us from Ljubljana to Belgrade, via Sarajevo, the sanjak (Novi Pazar), Pristina.
-On our return from the trip, we were convinced that there was a lot to tell.
-And made the rounds of the newsrooms in Paris.
-But...
-Saddam Hussein had just invaded Kuwait and, in reaction, the United States helping the Arab monarchies (or the opposite) had started the (first) Gulf War with their Western allies.
-And, as much to say that we were "a little declared".
-One of our interlocutors had the foresight - cynicism or frankness (it depends) - to tell us "very interesting, ... but hey...
-Come back to see us.
-When there are deaths"...
+We left, in August 1990, – with two other colleagues – for a “studious” holiday in this country, so close, but where strange boot noises were already being heard.
+Our three-week tour took us from Ljubljana to Belgrade, via Sarajevo, the sandjak (Novi Pazar), Pristina.
+When we returned from our trip, we were convinced that there were many things to tell.
+And we visited the editorial offices in Paris.
+But… Saddam Hussein had just invaded Kuwait and, in reaction, the United States, helping the Arab monarchies (or the opposite), had started the (first) Gulf War with their Western allies.
+And, suffice to say that we were “a little outspoken”.
+One of our interlocutors had the clairvoyance – cynicism or frankness (depending on your point of view) – to tell us "Very interesting, ... but well...
+Come back and see us.
+When there are dead people."..

-One year later, there were beginning to be deaths.
+One year later, there were starting to be deaths.
 I was following the subject "Eastern Europe - USSR" for La Truffe, a short-lived French daily.
-It must be said that Yugoslavia, where everyone took part, for the besieged Croats, for the liberated Slovenes, the imprisoned Kosovars or the minority Serbs seemed incomprehensible to our Western eyes... much more captivated by the "coup d' State" in the USSR which put an end to the Gorbachev experiment (read on this subject what Gorbachev of the Nation State)...
-And yet, already present, came questions: was Europe responsible?
-What is she guilty of?
+It must be said that Yugoslavia, where everyone took sides, for the besieged Croats, the liberated Slovenes, the imprisoned Kosovars or the minority Serbs seemed incomprehensible to our Western eyes... much more captivated by the "coup d'état" in the USSR which put an end to the Gorbachev experiment (read on this subject what Gorbachev of the Nation State)… And yet, already present, came questions: was Europe responsible?
+How is she guilty?
 Nagging questions to which I have so far not found an answer.
-Because, like many, at the time, I let it happen... if not write a few articles.
+Because, like many, at the time, I let it happen... other than writing a few articles.

 Today, the years have passed.
 Time is up.
-Many books have been written on the Balkans.
-I have read a few.
+Many works have been written on the Balkans.
+I read some of them.
 Some identify the responsibilities of the UN.
-The others bear witness to the difficult conditions for surviving in these times.
+The others testify to the difficult conditions for surviving in these times.
 The latest highlight the demonic Serbian part in this collective shipwreck.
-Few have been interested in Europe's role, except to say that it has no weight.
+Few were interested in Europe's role, except to say that it had no weight.
 This assertion deserves to be qualified.

-The subject of this story (summer) is therefore to highlight the context of the time and to gather as many testimonies as possible from the various European actors (political leaders, diplomats, soldiers, etc.) on their vision of the time.
-How could we let such a situation slip away?
-How, when Europe was indeed a "dwarf" on the international scene, did it intervene? ...
+The subject of this story (summer) is therefore to highlight the context of the time and to gather as much testimony as possible from the various European actors (political leaders, diplomats, military personnel, etc.) on their vision of the time.
+How could such a situation have been allowed to slip away?
+How, when Europe was effectively a "dwarf" on the international scene, did it intervene? ...

 Few years later,